 Vizient/AACN Nurse Residency Program™ at UCHealth

-Program start dates: February, July, August, and October
+Cohort start dates: February, July, August and October

-- Selected candidates will be required to have a Colorado RN license or multi-state eNLC compact RN license by the program start date.
+- Hired applicants are required to have a Colorado RN license or multi-state eNLC compact RN license and Basic Life Support (BLS) Healthcare Provider certification by the program start date.

 - Poudre Valley Hospital, Fort Collins